 In a reloading press, you can use the PRO-1-R PRO-SWAGE DIE.
-Click the underlined name to read about this kind of die.
-Remember, the same tool and procedure applies regardless of the caliber you choose -- one die per caliber, of course, but we don't list every single caliber as we can make anything you want.
+Select the underlined name to read about this kind of die.
+Remember, the same tool and procedure applies regardless of the caliber you choose.
+You use one die per caliber, of course, but we don't list the dies by caliber, we can make anything you want.
+When you order, specify the diameter.

-The same die makes almost any weight, but you need to specify the diameter, the skirt thickness (if you know what you want, otherwise we go with the most commonly requested skirt), and the minimum and maximum weight you expect to make.
+The same die makes almost any weight, but you need to specify the minimum weight desired, the base style, the nose (ogive) shape, and the diameter desired.
 Weight is adjustable, but we can move the range to cover a different span depending on what you want.

 With a reloading press, the nose punch typically fits into the slotted ram.
 You can also precisely pre-adjust the lead core weight using a "weight-adjusting" punch, which is optional.
 Or you can just cut the core from lead wire, or cast the lead core from scrap lead, as close as possible and use that.
 It won't be quite as precise as if you extruded surplus lead using the bleed punch and then formed the nose, but it will work better than most factory pellets, which are banged around in a bulk container before you receive them.